dyninst/dyninst/docs/dyninstAPI/developer/Relocation/Widgets/CFWidget.h.rst

   .. cpp:function:: private bool generateBranch(CodeBuffer &gens, TargetInt *to, InstructionAPI::Instruction insn,\
                                                 const RelocBlock *trace, bool fallthrough)

+    The Instruction input allows pulling out ancillary data (e.g., conditions, prediction, etc.)

+    We can put in an unconditional branch as an ender for a block that doesn't have a real branch.
+So if we don't have an instruction generate a "generic" branch.
+We can see a problem where we want to branch to (effectively) the next instruction.
+So if we ever see that (a branch of offset == size) back up the codeGen and shrink us down.

     These should move to a CodeGenerator class or something...
 But for now they can go here.

-    The Instruction input allows pulling out ancillary data (e.g., conditions, prediction, etc.

   .. cpp:function:: private bool generateCall(CodeBuffer &gens, TargetInt *to, const RelocBlock *trace,\
                                               InstructionAPI::Instruction insn)